-In the Central Range, the tallest mountain is Mount Tamana with an altitude of 313 meters.
-Its geological features consist mainly of coral limestone, which shows that thousands of years ago the mountain was probably a reef.
-The distinguished Bat Cave located in Tamana house twelve species of bats and has an estimated population of 1.5million, which is the second largest in the region.
-The highest recorded in San Antonio Texas called Bracken’s Cave.
-The bats eat a variety of foods, and some are insectivores, frugivores (fruit eaters), nectarivorous and sanguivorous (vampire bats).
+Mount Tamana with an altitude of 313 meters is the tallest mountain in the Central Range.
+Its geological features consist mainly of coral limestone, which shows that thousands of years ago the mountain was a reef.
+Located on the southern slopes of Mt Tamana is the remarkable bat cave which houses 12 species of bats and has an estimated population of 500 thousand.
+The Tamana Bat cave has the second largest colony in the region, the highest recorded is Bracken's Cave in San Antonio Texas.

-The Tamana Bat Cave has two distinct chambers to discover.
-The first is simple and runs parallel to the surface while the second descends vertically underground.
-To visit the cave one has to crawl through a narrow entrance located further up the hill.
-Inside the cave, hanging in clusters on the walls and ceiling thousands of frenzy bats of different sizes and species.
-The ground covered with thick layers of bat guano attracts many roaches.
-Bats look scary and vicious but on the contrary are harmless and will not attack anyone.
-There is the option to stay at the top for the migration or explore inside the cave to see the bats in their natural environment.
-The exit situated on the other end requires some rock-climbing to depart.
+The Tamana Bat Cave has two distinct chambers.
+The main chamber runs parallel to the surface while the second descends vertically underground.
+To explore inside the cave one has to crawl through a narrow entrance located at the higher end from the sinkhole.
+Inside the cave, a most amazing sight is the display of thousands of frenzy bats of various sizes and species hanging in clusters on the walls and ceiling.
+The ground covered with thick layers of bat guano is an attraction for roaches.
+Although bats appear scary and vicious, on the contrary, they are harmless and will not attack anyone.

-On Saturday10th June 2017 Island Hikers visit the Tamana Bat Cave.
+On Easter Saturday 20th April 2019 Island Hikers explore the Tamana Bat Cave.

 Rating: 3 easy

 Assembly 1.00pm at the Corner of Omeara Rd and Churchill Roosevelt Highway, Arima

 Exploration of inside the cave and to the summit of Tamana is optional.

 For details contact Mario 749-2956, Marcia 4902421, Jamal: 761-1889 or www.islandhikers .com